On the longest increasing subsequence and number of cycles of butterfly permutations: Longest increasing subsequence

 As is clearly evident in particular in \Cref{fig: log log}, we have a very strong linear fit already for $\E L(\sigma)$ when $\sigma \sim \Unif(B_N)$.
 To estimate this power-law exponent $\hat \alpha$, we performed a linear regression on the log-log plot, using the exact values of the expected LIS for $N = 2^n$ for $n = 3,\ldots,15$.
 The fitted model yielded an exponent $\hat \alpha = 0.681831042171098$ (with a negligible constant coefficient $-0.086736463938470$), suggesting that $\E L(\sigma_n) \approx N^{\hat \alpha}$.
 The goodness of fit is very strongly supported by an $R^2$ value of 0.999999999998797 for the log-log linear fit (with a computed $p$-value of 0 in double precision), as well as a value of 0.999999939381698 for the original data against the predicted model.

 A similar approach can address the question of the scaling of $\E[L(\sigma_n)^2]$ and $\operatorname{Var} L(\sigma_n)$, as mentioned in \Cref{rmk: Var scaling}.
 In particular, we are interested in how this compares to the scaling needed for $\E L(\sigma_n)$.
 Using the same setup for the previous experiments to compute exact values of $\E L(\sigma_n)$ for $n \le 15$ we also can use $b(n,k)$ to yield exact values of $\E[L(\sigma_n)^2]$.
-We then compute the ratio $\sqrt{E[L(\sigma_n)^2]}/\E L(\sigma_n)$ for each value. \Cref{t: var scaling} shows the output for the values.
-This empirically suggests the standard deviation then would have a scaling on the same order as the first moment, with a leading constant $c \in [1,1.0671]$.
-Future work can explore establish exact properties for this scaling.
+We then compute the ratio ${E[L(\sigma_n)^2]}/\E[ L(\sigma_n)]^2$ for each value. \Cref{t: var scaling} shows the output for the values.
+This empirically suggests the second moment then would have a scaling on the same order as the square of the first moment, with a leading constant $c \in [1,1.14]$ (and so the standard deviation and first moment would each have scaling of the same order).
+Future work can further explore properties for this scaling.